Skip to content

 public class MyObject extends GObject {

-However, the GObject type system itself will not recognize it as its own class.
-To do that, you need to register your class as a new GType.
-Java-GI offers an easy-to-use function to achieve this: Types.register(classname).
-This will use reflection to determine the name, parent class, implemented interfaces and overridden methods, and will register it as a new GType.
+To make sure that the GObject type system will also recognize it as its own class, Java-GI registers your class as a new GType.
+It will use reflection to determine the name, parent class, implemented interfaces and overridden methods.

 • Classes must extend GObject or a descendant class.